 It has become an alarming trend for elderly investors to fall victim to unsuitable investments and Securities fraud.

-The Financial Industry Regulatory Authority (FINRA) and its predecessor the NASD have long required financial advisors and securities firms to have a reasonable basis to believe a recommended investment is suitable for the investor.
-On July 9, 2012, NASD Rule 2310 was replaced by FINRA Rule 2111 (Suitability) that clarifies these suitability requirements.
-The new rule requires a financial advisor to exercise reasonable diligence to determine the customer’s investment profile, including “the customer’s age” in making a suitability determination.
+The Financial Industry Regulatory Authority (FINRA), which regulates financial advisors and securities firms requires that a financial advisor have a reasonable basis to believe a recommended investment or investment strategy is suitable for the investor.
+On July 9, 2012, NASD Rule 2310 will be replaced by FINRA Rule 2111 (Suitability), which requires reasonable diligence on the part of the financial advisor to determine the customer’s investment profile, including “the customer’s age” in making a suitability determination.
 Other factors include the investor’s:

 - Other investments